manymoments/manymoments.github.io/_posts/2023-07-22-agreeemnt-on-a-core-set.md

 * **Agreement.** Honest parties output the same set $S$ from the protocol.
 * **Termination.** All honest parties eventually complete the protocol and output a set.

-ACS is a an important building block, used in asynchronous [BFT protocols](https://eprint.iacr.org/2016/199.pdf), asynchronous [DKG protocols](https://eprint.iacr.org/2021/1591.pdf), and of course asynchronous [MPC protocols](https://crypto.ethz.ch/publications/files/BeeHir07.pdf).
+ACS is a an important building block, used in asynchronous BFT protocols (example [here](https://www.shoup.net/papers/ckps.pdf) and [here](https://eprint.iacr.org/2016/199.pdf)), asynchronous [DKG protocols](https://eprint.iacr.org/2021/1591.pdf), and of course asynchronous [MPC protocols](https://crypto.ethz.ch/publications/files/BeeHir07.pdf).

 Note that some of the choices above are somewhat arbitrary.
 We could have also chosen to agree on a $S\subseteq V$ for a general $V$, and not only on indices in $[n]$.
 We could have also generalized the size of the set to be $k$ and not necessarily $n-f$ (and we would need to also assume that parties are guaranteed to have at least $k$ valid values).
 Since the case of agreeing on $n-f$ "good" parties is so ubiquitous we focus on this task with these parameters.